Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Ensure there is adequate maintenance and testing of AFD systems in place.

-• Monitor and review performance in light of false activations to identify trends and liaise with the fire alarm maintenance contractor etc. with a view to taking remedial action.
+• Monitor and review performance in light of false activations to identify trends and liaise with the fire alarm maintenance contractor, etc., to take remedial action.

-• Consideration should be given to upgrading/replacing obsolete AFD systems with more modern technology e.g., multi-sensing detectors/means of electronically confirming genuine activations.
+• Consideration should be given to upgrading/replacing obsolete AFD systems with more modern technology, for example, multi-sensing detectors/means of electronically confirming genuine activations.

 • Liaise with SFRS for further advice/guidance.